Wednesday 25 November 2020

 We have always kept the majority of students’ books in school and used them as the main method of marking and feedback for students.
 With the current COVID 19 situation, if teachers were to collect in books regularly they would be increasing the risk of spreading infection and affecting a larger number of people.
 Therefore, from September, books will not be collected, and all students will be expected to take all their books home each day.
 This means a school bag every day is essential; the students will also have to be more organised with their day to day timetable to avoid having to carry everything all the time.
 Marking and feedback will mainly be through Google Classroom or, if paper based, will involve a few days’ delay to allow the work to be clear of any potential viruses.

-To find out how we/and external agencies can support you and your child during our school closure please visit: School Closure Support
+To find out how we/and external agencies can support you and your child during school closures please visit: School Closure Support